splunk/public-o11y-docs/metrics-and-metadata/search.rst

 Prerequisites
 =====================

-Search only shows results for Splunk APM if your organization has access to Splunk APM.
+Search currently includes results for Splunk APM if your organization has access to Splunk APM.

 .. _prefix: